Resource Conservation and Recovery Act: History and goals

-The RCRA program is a joint federal and state endeavor, with the U.S. Environmental Protection Agency (EPA) providing basic requirements that states then adopt, adapt, and enforce.
-RCRA is now most widely known for the regulations promulgated under it that set standards for the treatment, storage and disposal of hazardous waste in the United States.
-However, it also plays an integral role in the management of municipal and industrial waste as well as underground storage tanks.
+The RCRA program is a joint federal and state endeavor with the U.S. Environmental Protection Agency (EPA) providing basic requirements that states then adopt, adapt, and enforce.
+RCRA is now most widely known for the regulations promulgated under it that set standards for the treatment, storage, and disposal of hazardous waste in the United States.
+However, it also plays an integral role in the management of municipal and industrial waste, as well as underground storage tanks.

 Implementation

-EPA has published waste management regulations, which are codified in Title 40 of the Code of Federal Regulations at parts 239 through 282.
+The EPA publishes waste management regulations, which are codified in Title 40 of the Code of Federal Regulations in parts 239 through 282.
 Regulations regarding management of hazardous waste begin in part 260.
 States are authorized to operate their own hazardous waste programs, which must be at least as stringent as federal standards, and are tasked with creating state implementation plans for managing solid waste.

 In California, the Department of Toxic Substances Control (DTSC) is the primary authority enforcing the RCRA requirements, as well as the California Hazardous Waste Control Law (HWCL) of 1972.